 - Pumpkin Seeds

-As a fantastic source of zinc; they can increase your testosterone, reduce DHT, and promote sperm count and motility.
+As a fantastic source of zinc; they can increase your testosterone, reduce DHT, and promote sperm count and motility for natural fertility support.
 You can grind them in a smoothie or eat them as a snack.

 Everyone raves about eggs having a complete amino acid profile (which is true), but it’s also true that an egg or three a day can keep “bad” cholesterol away.
 No need to skip the yolk, the yolk has all the best nutrients and pro-penis-properties.

 The component we’re looking at in soy is beta-sitosterol, which has been shown to lower prostate cancer risk, decrease DHT, increase urinary flow, and inhibit estrogen production.
 If you’re afraid of soy (there’s no need to be worried when it’s organic and non-GMO) you can opt for rice bran or wheat germ as they have beta-sitosterols too.

 - Extra Virgin Olive Oil